-sponse to inhaled glucocorticoids, ^{19,20} as well as with the current GOLD recommendations.
-1
+sponse to inhaled glucocorticoids, as well as with the current GOLD recommendations.

 No unexpected safety signals were identified in the ETHOS trial.
 As previously shown in other 52-week trials involving patients with COPD, 4,21 the incidence of pneumonia was higher in the treatment groups that received an inhaled glucocorticoid than in those that received the LAMA-LABA combination.
 The incidence of confirmed pneumonia was higher in the 160-μg-budesonide triple-therapy group (3.5%), the 320-μg-budesonide triple-therapy group (4.2%), and the budesonide-formoterol group (4.5%) than in the glycopyrrolate-formoterol group (2.3%).
-Across treatment groups, the incidence of pneumonia was higher in the ETHOS trial than in the Key Assessment of Triple Therapy on Lung Function in Obstructive Lung Disease (KRONOS) trial (1.3 to 1.9%),2 which may reflect the longer duration of the current trial as well as the differences in patient populations; the current trial involved patients with more severe airflow limitation and frequent exacerbations, which have been associated with a greater risk of pneumonia.22 with a LAMA-LABA or an inhaled glucocorticoid-LABA combination with respect to the annual rate of moderate or severe COPD exacerbations, symptoms, and health-related quality of life in patients with moderate-to-very-severe COPD who are at risk of exacerbations.
-Triple therapy with a 320- μ g dose of budesonide also resulted in a lower all-cause mortality than LAMA-LABA therapy.
+Across treatment groups, the incidence of pneumonia was higher in the ETHOS trial than in the Key Assessment of Triple Therapy on Lung Function in Obstructive Lung Disease (KRONOS) trial (1.3 to 1.9%), which may reflect the longer duration of the current trial as well as the differences in patient populations; the current trial involved patients with more severe airflow limitation and frequent exacerbations, which have been associated with a greater risk of pneumonia.22

+In conclusion, our findings show the benefits of triple therapy with a budesonide-glycopyrrolate-formoterol combination over dual therapy with a LAMA-LABA or an inhaled glucocorticoid-LABA combination with respect to the annual rate of moderate or severe COPD exacerbations, symptoms, and health-related quality of life in patients with moderate-to-very-severe COPD who are at risk of exacerbations.
+Triple therapy with a 320- $\mu$ g dose of budesonide also resulted in a lower all-cause mortality than LAMA-LABA therapy.
 We also showed that triple therapy with a 160-μg dose of budesonide was an effective treatment option for COPD; this lower-dose inhaled glucocorticoid triple-therapy regimen showed greater efficacy than the higher-dose inhaled glucocorticoid-LABA regimen, with lower rates of exacerbations, greater reductions in symptoms, and greater improvement in health-related quality of life.